ASL University | Checklist | Lessons | Signs | Products | Resources | Lifeprint

-Numerical incorporation takes place when you incorporate a number directly into a sign. back.gif (1674 bytes)
+Numerical incorporation takes place when you incorporate a number into a sign.

-For example, instead of showing the number two then signing the sign "HOUR," you simply use the two handshape as the handshape for your right hand while doing the sign for "HOUR."
+For example, instead of showing the number two then signing the sign "HOUR," you can simply use the two handshape as the handshape for your dominant hand while doing the sign for "HOUR."

 Another example is to incorporate numbers into "years."

-Here you see "2 years."
-Note: You have to look carefully to see what is happening here.
+Below you'll see me signing "2 years."
+You have to look carefully to see what is happening here.
 The right hand starts as a two and becomes an "S" handshape.
 The right hand moves downward toward the left hand and on its way toward the left hand the right hand makes a "loop-de-loop."
 Then it comes to rest on the top of the right hand.
 This is a "contracted" way of signing "year."
 As you will see from the "YEAR" page, the sign for year normally moves the right hand in a circle around the left hand.
 But advanced signers tend to shorten the process by doing the circle in "mid-air."

 Many signs can incorporate numbers directly into the sign.
 For example, the concept of SIX + MONTHS can be expressed this way: